dbdq/microsoft_decoding/README.md

 ## My approach to Microsoft Brain Decoding competition - First Prize award

-**How to run**

-Uncompress the data files in raw/ and run tester.py to automatically perform a cross validation and train models for each subject.

 **Background**

 Data acquisition method and protocol is published [here][1].